lbarbaris/lbarbaris/README.md

 <p align="center">Welcome to my profile</p>

+### About me
+- living in Saint-Petersburg
+- SUAI student
+- Learning backend

 <!--
 **lbarbaris/lbarbaris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.